What is Earth Day?

 - Staples Superpower Your School Contest is held annually.
 Elementary and Secondary schools across Canada are invited to submit a contest entry form that describes the environmental actions taken by the school during the past year.
 A screening committee, in collaboration with Earth Day Canada, selects ten entries and the winning schools are awarded $25,000 worth of technological equipment.
 To learn more about the contest go to: staples.ca/powereco.

 - Books frequently become catalysts for classroom discussions and environmental action plans.
 We have listed several such titles on our book review pages this month.
-Additional titles received too late for our review process are featured to the right.
+Additional titles received too late for our review process are featured below.

 - Additional Resources offered by various organizations can be found online by searching “Earth Day.”